mhewedy/spwrap/README.md

 ;;
 ```

-**Note**: Every Stored Procedure should have additional 2 Output Parameters at the end of its parameter list.
+**Note**: Every Stored Procedure by default need to have 2 additional Output Parameters at the end of its parameter list.
 One of type SMALLINT and the other of type VARCHAR for result code and message respectively, where result code `0` means success, and fail otherwise.
+However this is not a mandatory, you can turn this feature off by setting system property `spwarp.use_status_fields` to `false`.

 **Note**: You can override the result code default success value setting system property `spwarp.success_code` to any `short` value.

 **Note**: When the Stored procedure have input and output parameters, input parameters should come first and then the output parameters and then the 2 additional output parameters of the status code and message.

+For list of configuration options see [the wiki page](https://github.com/mhewedy/spwrap/wiki/spwrap-configurations)

 ## Step 1 (Create The Domain Object):
 Here's the Java Domain class: